zhaokg/Rbeast/README.md

 ##    BEAST:  A Bayesian Ensemble Algorithm for Change-Point Detection and Time Series Decomposition

 ####  BEAST (Bayesian Estimator of Abrupt change, Seasonality, and Trend) is a fast, generic Bayesian model averaging algorithm to decompose time series or 1D sequential data into individual components, such as abrupt changes, trends, and periodic/seasonal variations, as described in <ins>[Zhao et al. (2019)](https://go.osu.edu/beast2019)</ins>.
-BEAST is useful for changepoint detection (i.e., breakpoints or structural breaks), nonlinear trend analysis, time series decomposition, and time series segmentation.
-See a list of <ins>[selected studies using BEAST](#publications)</ins>.
+BEAST is useful for *changepoint detection (e.g., breakpoints, structural breaks, regime shifts, or anomalies), trend analysis, time series decomposition (e.g., trend vs seasonality), time series segmentation, and interrupted time series analysis*.
+See a list of <a href="#publicationid"> selected studies using BEAST </a>.

 **Quick Installation**
 > BEAST was impemented in C/C++ but accessible from  R, Python, and Matlab.
 Run the following to install: